Kitty Oppenheimer: Manhattan Project

 In 1944, Kitty became pregnant again.
-Her second child, a girl Katherine who she named after her mother but called Toni, was born on December 7, 1944.
+Her second child, a girl, was born on December 7, 1944.
+She named her Katherine after her mother and called her Toni.
 Like other babies born in wartime Los Alamos, Toni's birth certificate gave the place of birth as P.O.
 Box 1663.
 In April 1945, Kitty was depressed by the isolation of Los Alamos, and she left Toni with Pat Sherr, the wife of physicist Rubby Sherr; Pat had recently lost her son, Michael, to Sudden Infant Death Syndrome.
-Kitty returned with Peter to Bethlehem, Pennsylvania to live with her parents.
+Kitty returned with Peter to Bethlehem, Pennsylvania, to live with her parents.
 They returned to Los Alamos in July 1945.

+During their time at Los Alamos and continuing throughout their 26 year long marriage, the Oppenheimer couple strongly relied on each other to be their biggest confidants.
+Kitty was highly esteemed by Robert, who relied on her even through situations involving the secret Los Alamos project.

+The revoking of Robert Oppenheimer's security clearance not only revolved around his association with the communist party, especially through Kitty, but also issues with his bold opinions that many scientists and officials did not agree with.
+These opinions widely revolved around his disapproval of the creation of the hydrogen bomb as well as ethical defense related issues.
+It was these opinions combined with their questionable past that would ultimately end their association with the Atomic Energy Commission at Los Alamos.